chibenwa/htcpcp-maven-plugin/README.md

 client implementation a standalone project, with full support, along with a HTCPCP proxy server, to promote use of HTCPCP protocol in the industry.
 Reach me if interested!

-How to contribute to this repository ?
+## How to contribute to this repository?

  - You should first open an issue, and then come along with the related pull request.
  - No test please!
 We all love to find issues in production. (and I need to sell support...)